csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - [InferBERT: A Transformer-Based Causal Inference Framework for Enhancing Pharmacovigilance](https://www.frontiersin.org/articles/10.3389/frai.2021.659622/full) (wang...liu, 2021) - learn + test feature relationships from attention weights
 - CausaLM: Causal Model Explanation Through Counterfactual Language Models ([2021](https://direct.mit.edu/coli/article/47/2/333/98518/CausaLM-Causal-Model-Explanation-Through)) - produce example-level causal model explanations using models finetuned on auxiliary adversarial tasks derived from the causal graph of the problem
 - Investigating Gender Bias in Language Models Using Causal Mediation Analysis ([vig, ..., shieber, 2020](https://proceedings.neurips.cc/paper/2020/file/92650b2e92217715fe312e6fa7b90d82-Paper.pdf))
-  - Applies causal mediation analysis to identify decisive neurons and attention heads responsible for gender bias in large language models
+  - Applies causal mediation analysis to identify decisive neurons and attention heads responsible for gender bias in LLMs
   - Identifies a small handful of decisive attention heads in this case
 - Amnesic Probing: Behavioral Explanation with Amnesic Counterfactuals ([elazar, ..., goldberg, 2021](https://arxiv.org/pdf/2006.00995.pdf)) - measure the importance of specific info within a model by introducing a causal intervention to erase that information, then observing the causal effects
 - TrustLLM ([sun...zhao, 2024](https://arxiv.org/abs/2401.05561)) - evaluation and benchmark of many aspects of trustworthiness ([github](https://github.com/HowieHwong/TrustLLM))
+- What Evidence Do Language Models Find Convincing? ([wan, wallace, & klein, 2024](https://arxiv.org/abs/2402.11782)) - rather than relying on facts, LLMs largely rely on textual similarities in evidence to decide whether it's important
 - Deductive Closure Training of Language Models for Coherence, Accuracy, and Updatability ([aykurek...andreas, 2024](https://arxiv.org/abs/2401.08574)) - LMs generate additional text implied by documents, reason about the generated text, and finetune on the correct text
   - LMs' reasoning capabilities during inference can be leveraged during training to improve their reliability
 - uncertainty